FAQs about Mathematics/English Language for Academic Studies (Math/ELAS)

 Math/ELAS is a program that allows you to begin your academic studies while you improve your English language skills.
 It is designed for students who are strong in mathematics but need to improve their level in English language.

-Math/ELAS provides an opportunity for students to acquire the reading, writing, listening and speaking skills.
+Math/ELAS provides an opportunity for students to acquire the reading, writing, listening and speaking skills in 4-months while earning credit towards your BMath or BCS degree.
 This program provides you the support needed in the classroom and allows you to build on your experience to be successful in the Faculty of Mathematics at the University of Waterloo.

 Who is Math/ELAS for?

-If you qualify for admission to the Faculty of Mathematics (includes School of Computer Science), but your English language test scores are below our minimum requirements, then the admissions committee will make you an "alternative offer of admission" to Math/ELAS.
+If you qualify for admission to the Faculty of Mathematics (includes School of Computer Science), but your English language test scores are below our minimum requirements, then the admissions committee will make you an alternate offer of admission to Math/ELAS.

 See our English language test score minimum requirements.